keithweaver/eliza/README.md

 This is an implementation of Eliza built in pure Javascript.
 I wanted to build it on a MERN stack but my starting point is in just JS.
 You can find a more indepth description below.

 ELIZA is an early natural language processing computer program created from 1964 to 1966[1] at the MIT Artificial Intelligence Laboratory by Joseph Weizenbaum.
 Created to demonstrate the superficiality of communication between man and machine, Eliza simulated conversation by using a 'pattern matching' and substitution methodology that gave users an illusion of understanding on the part of the program, but had no built in framework for contextualizing events.
 The most famous script, DOCTOR, simulated a Rogerian psychotherapist and used rules, dictated in the script, to respond with non-directional questions to user inputs.
 As such, ELIZA was one of the first chatterbots, but was also regarded as one of the first programs capable of passing the Turing Test.
+(Taken from [Wiki](https://en.wikipedia.org/wiki/ELIZA))

 ### Running